 From broad overviews of the field to more specialized offerings and required upper-level seminars, A&S courses collectively allow students to build crucial skill sets, including analytic skills and critical thinking, research design and practice, qualitative and quantitative methods, communication and effective writing, group projects and presentation skills.
-We aim to not just shape budding anthropologists and sociologists, but to encourage students to use these scholarly traditions as a platform to succeed in whatever profession they might choose.
+We aim not only to shape budding anthropologists and sociologists, but to encourage students to use these scholarly traditions as a platform to succeed in whatever profession they might choose.
 In particular, anthropology and sociology courses help prepare students for careers that require strong analytic and research capabilities, the capacity to work effectively in diverse or cross-cultural environments, global sophistication, effective communication, and real people skills.

 The anthropology and sociology major consists of at least 10 courses in the department.
 Students are required to take the following core courses:

 It is recommended that students wishing to major in A&S take A&S 102 and 103 in their first and/or second year of study, A&S 200 in the fall or spring of their third year, and A&S 342 in the fall of their third or fourth year (A&S 342 is only offered each fall semester).

 Students may choose to combine their studies with another discipline by double majoring or minoring in A&S. Popular double majors include combining A&S with English, government and law, history, psychology, economics, biology, or art.